We’ve included most of the questions that parents often ask us about our services, or about their child’s development or disability.

 My child has been diagnosed with a motor development delay, mobility disorder, communications problem or other associated condition.
 What do I do now?

 Your GP or paediatrician should arrange a care package for your child, which might include services such as physiotherapy, occupational therapy and speech therapy.
 Now is also the time to contact School for Parents.
-We’ll arrange an assessment to decide how to structure your child’s learning sessions and identify the support you’ll need to help your child at home.
+We’ll arrange a consultation to identify the support you’ll need to help your child at home.

 Where can I find more information about my child’s specific condition?